lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 Have a look for contigs which are long and have a much higher coverage than the average for your genome.
 One tedious way to do this is to look into the `contigs.fa` file (with `less`).
 You will see the name of the contig ('NODE'), it's length and the kmer coverage.
 However, trying to find long contigs with high coverage this way is not very efficient.

-A faster was is to use the `stats.txt` file.
-The full description of this file is in the Velvet Manual, at [http://www.ebi.ac.uk/~zerbino/velvet/Manual.pdf](http://www.ebi.ac.uk/~zerbino/velvet/Manual.pdf).
+A faster was is to again use the `stats.txt` file.

 Relevant columns are:

 1) ID --> sequence ID, same as 'NODE' number in the `contigs.fa` file
-2) lgth --> sequence 'length' (BUT see the velvet manual)
+2) lgth --> sequence 'length'
 6) short1_cov --> kmer coverage (column 6)